Tributes to 'dedicated' firefighter

-The man fell ill after tackling a fire in the Kilwilkee estate in Lurgan last night.
+Nial Hamilton, 44, fell ill after tackling a fire in the Kilwilkee estate in Lurgan, Co Armagh, last night.

-He was part of a fire crew from Lurgan station that was called to deal with a burning car at around 9.30pm.
+The married father of two from Enniskillen, Co Fermanagh, was part of a crew from Lurgan fire station that was called to deal with a burning car at around 9.30pm.

 The blaze was brought under control in just over 10 minutes.
-The firefighter collapsed at the scene shortly afterwards.
+Mr Hamilton, who had been a firefighter for 24 years, collapsed at the scene shortly afterwards.
 Colleagues gave immediate first aid and requested an ambulance.

-The man was treated at the scene by paramedics and was taken by ambulance to Craigavon Area Hospital but could not be saved.
+He was treated at the scene by paramedics and was taken by ambulance to Craigavon Area Hospital but could not be saved.
+The circumstances of the death are being investigated by the Fire Service and a post mortem is being carried out.

-Stormont's Health and Public Safety Minister Edwin Poots paid tribute to the firefighter who died.
+Stormont's Health and Public Safety Minister Edwin Poots paid tribute to Mr Hamilton.

 "I was greatly saddened to hear of the tragic death of the firefighter and extend my deepest sympathies to his family and friends at this extremely difficult time," he said.